-- (1) Invention means any invention or discovery which is or may be patentable or otherwise protectable under Title 35 of the United States Code, or any novel variety of plant which is or may be protected under the Plant Variety Protection Act (7 U.S.C.
-2321et seq.). - (2) Subject invention means any invention of the contractor conceived or first actually reduced to practice in the performance of work under this contract, provided that in the case of a variety of plant, the date of

-- determination (as defined in section 41(d) of the Plant Variety Protection Act, 7 U.S.C.
-2401(d)) must also occur during the period of contract performance. - (3) Practical Application means to manufacture in the case of a composition or product, to practice in the case of a process or method, or to operate in the case of a machine or system; and, in each case, under such conditions as to establish that the invention is being utilized and that its benefits are, to the extent permitted by law or government regulations, available to the public on reasonable terms. - (4) Made when used in relation to any invention means the conception or first actual reduction to practice of such invention. - (5) Small Business Firm means a small business concern as defined at section 2 of Pub.
+- (1) Invention means any invention or discovery which is or may be patentable or otherwise protectable under Title 35 of the United States Code, or any novel variety of plant which is or may be protected under the Plant Variety Protection Act (7 U.S.C. §2321 et seq.). - (2) Subject invention means any invention of the contractor conceived or first actually reduced to practice in the performance of work under this contract, provided that in the case of a variety of plant, the date of determination (as defined in section 41(d) of the Plant Variety Protection Act, 7 U.S.C. §2401(d)) must also occur during the period of contract performance. - (3) Practical Application means to manufacture in the case of a composition or product, to practice in the case of a process or method, or to operate in the case of a machine or system; and, in each case, under such conditions as to establish that the invention is being utilized and that its benefits are, to the extent permitted by law or government regulations, available to the public on reasonable terms. - (4) Made when used in relation to any invention means the conception or first actual reduction to practice of such invention. - (5) Small Business Firm means a small business concern as defined at section 2 of Pub.
 L. 85-536 (15 U.S.C.
 632) and implementing regulations of the Administrator of the Small Business Administration.
-For the purpose of this clause, the size standards for small business concerns involved in government procurement and subcontracting at 13 CFR 121.3-8 and 13 CFR 121.3-12, respectively, will be used. - (6) Nonprofit Organization means a university or other institution of higher education or an organization of the type described in section 501(c)(3) of the Internal Revenue Code of 1954 (26 U.S.C.
-501(c) and exempt from taxation under section 501(a) of the Internal Revenue Code (25 U.S.C.
-501(a)) or any nonprofit scientific or educational organization qualified under a state nonprofit organization statute. - (b) Allocation of Principal Rights - The Contractor may retain the entire right, title, and interest throughout the world to each subject invention subject to the provisions of this clause and 35 U.S.C.
-203. With respect to any subject invention in which the Contractor retains title, the Federal government shall have a nonexclusive, nontransferable, irrevocable, paid-up license to practice or have practiced for or on behalf of the United States the subject invention throughout the world. - (c) Invention Disclosure, Election of Title and Filing of Patent Application by Contractor - (1) The contractor will disclose each subject invention to the Federal Agency within two months after the inventor discloses it in writing to contractor personnel responsible for patent matters.
-The disclosure to the agency shall be in the form of a written report and shall identify the contract under which the invention was made and the inventor(s).
-It shall be sufficiently complete in technical detail to convey a clear understanding to the extent known at the time of the disclosure, of the nature, purpose, operation, and the physical, chemical, biological or electrical characteristics of the invention.
-The disclosure shall also identify any publication, on sale or public use of the invention and whether a manuscript describing the invention has been submitted for publication and, if so, whether it has been accepted for publication at the time of disclosure.
-In addition, after disclosure to the agency, the Contractor will promptly notify the agency of the
+For the purpose of this clause, the size standards for small business concerns involved in government procurement and subcontracting at 13 CFR 121.3-8 and 13 CFR 121.3-12, respectively, will be used. - (6) Nonprofit Organization means a university or other institution of higher education or an organization of the type described in section 501(c)(3) of the Internal Revenue Code of 1954 (26 U.S.C. §501(c) and exempt from taxation under section §501(a) of the Internal Revenue Code (25 U.S.C. §501(a)) or any nonprofit scientific or educational organization qualified under a state nonprofit organization statute. - (7) The term statutory period means the one-year period before the effective filing date of a claimed invention during which exceptions to prior art exist per 35 U.S.C. §102(b) as amended by the Leahy-Smith America Invents Act, Public Law 112-29. - (8) The term contractor means any person, small business firm or nonprofit organization, or, as set forth in section 1, paragraph (b)(4) of Executive Order 12591, as amended, any business firm regardless of size, which is a party to a funding agreement.